pravinyo/udacity-cloud-developer-capstone/README.md

 It uses userId extracted from Authentication Token to manage todos

 # API Available from Backend:

+Please refer this [ReadMe Link](backend/README.md) for working of each lambda function.

 Following are the API/functions that are supported by the TODO application.
 Refer below for accessing API and parameter they accept and request type they expect and serve.

 * `CreateTodo` - create a new TODO for a current user.
 A shape of data send by a client application to this function can be found in the `CreateTodoRequest.ts` file.